tamucc-comp-bio/how_to/howto_setup_computer.md

 # How to Set Up Your Computer for Computational Biology

-Identify the operating system of your computer: Windows, Mac, or Linux.
+Identify the operating system (OS) of your computer: Windows, Mac, or Linux.
+Then, follow each of the tasks below for your OS.

-Neither ChromeOS, iOS, nor Android are  supported by [R Studio](https://en.wikipedia.org/wiki/RStudio), therefore it is going to be best for you to use a remote server like the TAMU Launch HPC which allows you to run RStudio in a webpage.
+_Neither ChromeOS, iOS, nor Android are  supported by [R Studio](https://en.wikipedia.org/wiki/RStudio), therefore it is going to be best for you to use a remote server like the TAMU Launch HPC which allows you to run RStudio in a webpage._

 ---